IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/formality.md

     * Plaintext files, one sentence per line, pre-formatted for scoring (detokenized, detruecased).
 One output file per system (corresponding to a generic formality level), named `formality-control-[id].flores.[target]` (where id is used to distinguish if several approaches are submitted).
 * MIT license for the system outputs

+The top-level directory should also include a README.md with the following information
+* Brief description of each system submitted, including which system they prefer for final evaluation by the organizers (marked primary)
+* Training data conditions (constrained/unconstrained; full/zero-shot)
+* List of the resources used for training the system
+* [Automatic evaluation](https://iwslt.org/2023/formality#evaluation) scores for their system(s)
+* Institution and contact person
+* Your consent to release the system outputs under MIT license for future research and human evaluation

  Submissions should be emailed to the address `sweagraw@umd.edu` and `erip@umd.edu` with the subject line: `IWSLT2023 Formality-Control Submission`.
-In addition to the system outputs, participants are also asked to submit the [automatic evaluation](https://iwslt.org/2023/formality#evaluation) scores for their system(s).
 We also invite participants to submit a paper describing their system(s) via the conference submission page.

 ## Evaluation